torch/nn/doc/simple.md

 ```

-Reshapes an `nxpxqx..`  Tensor into a `dimension1xdimension2x...` Tensor, taking the elements row-wise.
+Reshapes an `nxpxqx..` `Tensor` into a `dimension1xdimension2x...` `Tensor`, taking the elements row-wise.

 The optional last argument `batchMode`, when `true` forces the first dimension of the input to be considered the batch dimension, and thus keep its size fixed.
 This is necessary when dealing with batch sizes of one.
 When `false`, it forces the entire input (including the first dimension) to be reshaped to the input size.
 Default `batchMode=nil`, which means that the module considers inputs with more elements than the produce of provided sizes, i.e. `dimension1xdimension2x...`, to be batches.

 Example: